 But human-made aerosols have many sources, from power plants to cars, fires, and agriculture.
 An immediate removal of human-made aerosols over only a few years is extremely unlikely, with decarbonisation likely taking decades.
 It’s also worth remembering that some aerosols, such as black carbon (soot from incomplete burning) in smog and “brown clouds“, actually cause warming as well (by absorbing some incoming solar energy rather than scattering it), and so driving down aerosol emissions from industrial smog would reduce a source of warming as well as cooling.

 And what about the often-mentioned temperature jump in the US after September 11th, 2001?
-This was actually more to with the impact of the disappearance in contrail clouds (the thin strips of cloud left behind by planes) on the temperature difference between night and day (with warmer days and cooler nights), with no evidence for an overall warming effect.
+This was likely more to do with the impact of the disappearance in contrail clouds (the thin strips of cloud left behind by planes) on the temperature difference between night and day (with warmer days and cooler nights), with no evidence for an overall warming effect.
 It also represents an aerosol-cloud effect that is specific to aeroplanes, and wouldn’t apply in the same way to shutting down power stations.

 Finally, a key problem with avoiding limiting aerosol emissions by keeping heavy polluters going is that further carbon emissions guarantees further warming anyway, even if part of it continues to be hidden by aerosols.
 Overall it’s probably worth experiencing a decade’s worth of global warming from reduced aerosols now instead of inexorably building up ever more decades of warming from continued carbon emissions in the future.

 While the total removal of human-made aerosols theoretically leads to a short-term warming of up to ~0.4oC (and ~0.6oC by 2100), an abrupt end to all aerosol emissions at once is very unlikely and other feedbacks would reduce this warming bump too.
 Decarbonisation will take decades, and aerosols come from a wide variety of sources beyond just the heaviest emitting power stations.
-Recent IPCC modelling projects that even a rapid phase out of aerosol emissions would only lead to a temporary ~0.2oC of warming – the equivalent of around a decade more of the current warming trend – which is preferable to carrying on emitting carbon indefinitely instead and is less likely to trigger any tipping points.
+Recent IPCC modelling projects that even a rapid phase out of aerosol emissions would lead to a temporary ~0.2oC of warming – the equivalent of around a decade more of the current warming trend – which is preferable to carrying on emitting carbon indefinitely instead and is less likely to trigger any tipping points.

 This post was written by Dr. David A. McKay, currently a Postdoctoral Researcher at Stockholm Resilience Centre (Stockholm University), where he is part of the Earth Resilience in the Anthropocene Project (funded by the European Research Council) and is researching non-linear climate-biosphere feedbacks.
 This post was written in his spare time with no funding support for this site, and was proofread and edited by Dr. Rachael Avery.

 Update Log: 14/1/20 Details of IPCC SR1p5 modelling of the impact of immediate aerosol emission cessation added, along with details of recent studies suggesting greater indirect cloud effects towards the larger end of the IPCC range.
+17/3/20 Added discussion of Mt.
+Pinatubo as a natural case-study of a rapid change in aerosols triggering global temperature changes over a few years.